1,000+ Opportunities

 us Current grantees, current grant period Current Grant Period: January 1, 2025 – December 31, 2025 Grantee Bureau of Criminal Apprehension (BCA) Fond du Lac Band of Lake Superior Chippewa, Police Department Stearns County Attorney's Office Washington County Sheriff's Department

-Based on current listing details, eligibility includes: Local, state, and tribal governments in Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local, state, and tribal governments in Minnesota.
+Confirm the full requirements in the official notice before applying.